kristiansyrjanen/billystat/README.md

 ![Alt Text](https://i.imgur.com/uYViSDV.gif)

-This is nice but we need something a bit different.
+This is nice but we need something that actually tracks moving objects and frame difference might not be the case for us.

 ### Getting more material